 Keyword Default Description febe "" Process only data with a certain frontend-backend name (e.g., 'S60mm-XFFTS'), "" means all baseband "" Process only data with specified baseband number (e.g., 1), "" means all fswFold True TODO regridMethod "fft" TODO averMethod "mean" Allows to specifiy the averaging-method ('mean' or 'median', the latter might help with RFI) skipDumps (2, 0) Allows to skip dumps at beginning/end of a subscan.
-At the beginning, the telescope sometimes is not yet fully on-source. reverseArrayOrientation False shiftFFTSRefChannel False Before February 2011 the reference channel of the FFTS was wrong (in Fits header) and has to be shifted by +0.5 channels if the spectrum was not flipped, otherwise -0.5 channels. autoLsrCorr True
+At the beginning, the telescope sometimes is not yet fully on-source. reverseArrayOrientation False The latter function additionally flips the data arrays for the following reduce operations, in case the IF flip was wrongly applied (usually happens only if testing new stuff). shiftFFTSRefChannel False Before February 2011 the reference channel of the FFTS was wrong (in Fits header) and has to be shifted by $+0.5$ channels if the spectrum was not flipped, otherwise $-0.5$ channels. autoLsrCorr True